tizoc/ocaml-interop/README.md

 }

 fn main() {
-    // IMPORTANT: the OCaml runtime has to be initialized first znfe::init_ocaml_runtime();
+    // IMPORTANT: the OCaml runtime has to be initialized first. let ocaml_runtime = OCamlRuntime::init();
     let first_n = twice(5);
     let bytes1 = "000000000000000".to_owned();
     let bytes2 = "aaaaaaaaaaaaaaa".to_owned();